Sexual Health and Safer Sex

 Sexually transmitted infections spread when the micro-organism that causes it leaves an infected person and establishes itself within another person.
 This can happen during sexual activity that involves the penis, vagina, anus and mouth.
 It can also happen with simple skin to skin contact in the case of genital warts or genital herpes.
 Bacteria and virus can also be transmitted from one person to the next through sharing needles or sharing other objects (e.g. sex toys).

-What are the Consequences of Sexually Transmitted Infections?
+What are the Consequences of Getting a Sexually Transmitted Infections?